saucepleez/taskt/README.md

 Please check out the [Wiki](https://github.com/saucepleez/taskt/wiki) for basic documenation surrounding the application and the available commands

 ## Getting Started For Script Building
-- Click [HERE](https://github.com/saucepleez/taskt/releases/download/1.0.0.0/taskt.v1.0.0.0.OFFICIAL-SIGNED.zip) Download the latest from the releases page and extract the taskt project to any folder.
+- Click [HERE](https://github.com/saucepleez/taskt/releases/download/1.0.0.0/taskt.v1.0.0.0.OFFICIAL-SIGNED.zip) to download the latest from the releases page and extract the taskt project to any folder.
 Double-click 'taskt.exe' to launch the application.
+Note, until the code signing certificate becomes trusted, you may need to click-through SmartScreen.
 - Taskt will ask if you want to create a scripts folder under \My Documents\taskt\My Scripts (optional)
 - Copy sample files from the taskt project folder to \My Documents\taskt\My Scripts (optional)